Our Favorite Places in Japan

 Bamboo forest in Kyoto’s Arashiyama district

 One of the most culturally rich cities in the world, Kyoto is what many travelers dream of when envisioning Japan.
-You could easily spend weeks wandering its back streets, generations-old craft shops and restaurants, ancient temples and gardens.
+You could easily spend weeks wandering its back streets, generations-old craft shops and

 Like Tokyo, Kyoto offers fantastic day-trip possibilities including Nara and Osaka (both featured below), along with Uji, Shigaraki, and many more.